misijan1cz/deb-conf-bspwm/README.md

 # Debian-titus
-Debian customizations from Chris Titus Tech
+Fork of Debian customizations from Chris Titus Tech

 ## Requirements
 _This install changes Debian to the SID (Dev) Branch_